 Before You Even Think of Picking Up That Razor

 Why?
 Because the heat from the shower opens up your pores and softens the beard.
 And with your pores spread open like Miss Spears’s legs whilst exiting a taxi, it means the grime and dirt is washed out whilst the follicles are raised, resulting in a much closer shave.
 Once you’ve washed all your filthy bits, step out and pat yourself down as wiping with a towel irritates your skin.
-Then switch on your new Wireless Bathroom iPod Speaker with an Anti-fog Mirror and FM Radio , whilst soaking a flannel (that’s a facecloth for you laymen) in a basin with piping hot water.
+Then switch on your new Bathroom Speaker , whilst soaking a flannel (or a facecloth depending on where you’re from) in a basin with piping hot water.
 Then folding the facecloth lengthways, carefully press the warm cloth against your face.

 Why?
-Treat yourself to a good quality pre-shave oil such as: American Crew Lubricating Shave Oil 50ml this not only cushions the skin against the harsh, harsh razor but also contains 12 essential oils (such as eucalyptus, clove and tea tree) that will soothe, nourish and protect the skin from shave nicks, ingrown hairs and the dreaded razor rash / razor burn.
+Treat yourself to a good quality pre-shave oil such as this Shave Oil from the guys that not do men’s grooming right: Bluebeards Revenge.
+This not only cushions the skin against the harsh, harsh razor but also contains 12 essential oils (such as eucalyptus, clove and tea tree) that will soothe, nourish and protect the skin from shave nicks, ingrown hairs and the dreaded razor rash/razor burn.
 Also see the shave oil review Shave Oil: Why Should I Use It?

 Why?
 Four words as to why: Ingrown hairs and pimples.
 Look at the direction your facial hair grows at and using downward strokes (of the razor) follow this direction.
 This will ensure the hair is cut downward and won’t get hooked on the skin and spiral inward whilst trying to grow out – which causes the ingrowns and pimples.

-Also make sure you have a good quality shave gel or foam, and here comes another shameless plug, Nickel Smooth Operator 125ml, with similiar ingredients to your pre-shave oil to minimise resistance and soothe the skin at the same time.
+Also make sure you have a good quality shave gel or foam, Muhle do a fantastic job of creating great products with masculine scents.
+Their Shaving Soap is a winner, with similiar ingredients to your pre-shave oil to minimise resistance and soothe the skin at the same time.
 Very importantly, ensure you have a fresh razor cartridge (no more than twice used) as dull and blunted razors do a shoddy job of slicing the hair follicle properly and will cause, yup you guessed it, ingrowns, pimples and razor bumps.

 Another accessory to look at investing in is a shaving brush, which magically (completely white magic though, if you were wondering) stimulates the skin and lifts up the hair follicle which lends to a closer shave.